 No F Appropriate interpretation with organisation of activities for visitors

 Depending on the nature and amount of visitors, different kinds of interpretation can be appropriate.
-These activities can involve (but are not limited to) guided tours, educational programmes, presentation of
+These activities can involve (but are not limited to) guided tours, educational programmes, presentation of experimental archaeology research, demonstrations of ancient crafts and techniques, live interpretation and living history activities.

 “Non Profit refers to a legally established body- corporate or unincorporated - whose income (including any surplus or profit) is used solely for the benefit of that body and its operation.
 The term "not-for-profit" has the same meaning” (ICOM Code of ethics for museums, ICOM 2006: www.icom.museum/ethics.html).